Decoding the Web of Belief

 • {"head": "2", "type": "followed by", "tail": "3"}

 These triples are harder to interpret.
-While it’s possible to see how the model arrived at them, they are unlikely to meaningfully contribute to the knowledge graph.
+While it’s possible to see how the model arrived at them, they are unlikely to contribute meaningfully to the knowledge graph.
 As a result, we need a way to filter out low-quality or ambiguous extractions.

 We can take each extracted triple and attempt to match its subject and object to corresponding Wikidata entities.
 If both return a sufficiently close match, we replace the LLM-generated entities with their Wikidata counterparts.
 This approach serves multiple purposes.

 First, it helps remove incoherent or ambiguous entities produced by the model.
-For example, the model once extracted "his right earlobe" as a triple subject from a post on r/conspiracy discussing the "Single-bullet Theory" of the JFK assassination.
+For example, the model extracted "his right earlobe" as a triple subject from a post on r/conspiracy discussing the "Single-bullet Theory" of the JFK assassination.
 This kind of entity isn’t meaningful for a knowledge graph, and since it cannot be linked to any concrete Wikidata entry, it is filtered out.

 Second, it allows us to standardize entity names across triples.
-Different mentions like "CIA", "Central Intelligence Agency", or "The Agency" all refer to the same organization.
+Different mentions such as "CIA", "Central Intelligence Agency", or "The Agency" all refer to the same organization.
 By mapping them to the same canonical Wikidata entity, we ensure consistency and make the resulting knowledge graph much more reliable and easier to analyze.

 But what happens when a result is close, but not an exact match?
-For instance, the model frequently extracts “J.F.K.”, how do we know it refers to the president rather than something else?
+For instance, the model frequently extracts “J.F.K.”.
+How do we know it refers to the president rather than something else?

 Wikidata results for "J.F.K.".